Irvine California City Guide

 Address: 36 Executive Park, Suite 100, Irvine, CA 92614

 Overview: The schools of Irvine, CA distinguish themselves as a great contributor to why Irvine CA is one of the best places to raise a family in the entire United States of America.
 As the #1 Best School District in Orange County, IUSD earns top marks for excellence.
 Beyond high school, Irvine is home to the University of California, Irvine.
 Irvine campuses are consistently and constantly praised for excellently qualified teachers who encourage students to do the best of their abilities in and outside of the classroom, in addition to providing necessary resources for counseling and college preparation.
-GreatSchools, centered on how students are prepared for postsecondary success, lists Santiago Hills Elementary School, Lakeside Middle School, and University High School as only a few of the many 10/10 IUSD campuses.
+Based on how students are prepared for post secondary success, Santiago Hills Elementary School, Lakeside Middle School, and University High School are among the best IUSD campuses.
 Overall, Irvine’s schools are highly acclaimed educational services.

 Established June 6, 1972, Irvine Unified School District is a nationally recognized and ranked school district.
 Twenty-two elementary schools, six middle schools, and six comprehensive high schools make up IUSD.
 Since 1986, schools of IUSD have held the honor of receiving the California Distinguished School award 43 times in total.
 Individually, all IUSD schools have earned the status of Blue Ribbon Schools, which is the top title able to be awarded for K-12 campuses.
 IUSD serves around 34,000 students with a student-teacher ratio of 30:1 and services Central, Northwest, Northeast, Southwest, and Southeast communities.